Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 }
 ```

-The default border color is the fore ground color.
+The default border color is the foreground color.

 ### Challenge: